 For all other taxpayers, the question is not so much whether to file a return, but rather when?
 The basic principle is that a tax return must always be filed for the previous year e.g. this year, you are declaring last year’s earnings, while your current year’s earnings will be declared next year.

 In February, you will receive a paper form by post (model 100 F or D depending on the language you choose), or an invitation to download and complete the tax return form online.

 For taxpayers who are required to complete a return, this document must be completed, signed and returned by 31 March.
+Exceptionally, the declaration for the year 2020 can be made until the end of June 2021.
 In the case of collective taxation, both taxpayers must sign the document.
-Although official, this date is not routinely applied.
+Although official, this date is not routinely applied, except in “pure individual taxation” application for married persons or “with reallocation” for married persons or under partnership.
 In the case of income tax, you may request an extension of the filing deadline from your nearest Direct Taxation Authority (ACD) branch.
 To do this, submit the reasons for your request by fax or post.